What is Warhammer 40k?

 Painting miniatures

 To play Warhammer 40k you need to have an army, which usually means building and painting miniatures yourself.
-For some gamers this is a chore, but for others this is a core part of the hobby, or even the only part that they’re interested in.
+For some gamers this is a chore, while for others this is the only part of the hobby they're interested in.

-The skill ceiling for painting miniatures is incredibly high: Warhammer 40k publisher Games Workshop runs an annual competition, called Golden Demon, which attracts eye-popping miniatures from around the world.
-But even if you think you don’t have a creative bone in your body, you may be shocked how easy you find painting miniatures once you give it a try.
+The skill ceiling for painting miniatures is incredibly high.
+Games Workshop runs an annual competition, called Golden Demon, which attracts eye-popping miniatures from around the world.
+Even if you think you don't have a creative bone in your body, you may be shocked how easy you find painting miniatures once you give it a try.

 Warhammer 40k inspires some people to create their own, customised models, mixing parts from different model kits together to create "conversions", or "scratch-building" new models out of modelling putty.
 Games Workshop makes scale scenery pieces for your battles, but building terrain from junk is a fun, crafty hobby that puts you in touch with your inner kid.